jonchambers/aframe-workshop/README.md

 </a-entity>
 ```
 In the example above, I've added the capabilities to use the Oculus and HTC Vive touch controls to trigger the teleport.

+##VR Interactions
+We can add some interaction in our scene by using gaze based raycasting and laser pointers.